SkoolNotes/Taproot/2020PHYS201/KBhPHYS201NuclearPhysics.md

 ***

-1 Bq per second means that the
+1 Bq per second means that the source disintgrates once per seciond.
+1 currie means that the source disntergrates at 3.7 * 10^10 bq